-Upon receipt of a report of a crime or emergency, the Campus Director or his/her on-site designee will:
+Upon receipt of a report of a crime or emergency, the Campus Director or his/her designee will:

-- Immediately assess, based on his/her own judgment or after consultation with other NCE employees as needed, whether the situation warrants contacting 911 and/or following the emergency response and evacuation procedures contained in Section II.B.3 of this Report. - Immediately assess, based on his/her own judgment and/or after consultation with other NCE employees and/or the local police, whether a "timely warning" to the campus community should be issued pursuant to the Timely Warning policy in Section II.B.2 of this Report. - With regard to a reported incident that is or may be a sex offense, the Campus Director will also evaluate and respond to the reported sex offense in accordance with NCE's Sexual Harassment Policies and Procedures contained in Section IX of this Report. - For all reported crimes, the Campus Director or his/her on-site designee will, within 24 hours of notification of the incident, document all then-available and relevant information including the date, time, location, and description of the incident for purposes of maintaining an accurate record of events and compiling this annual Report.
+- Immediately assess, based on his/her own judgment or after consultation with other IBT employees as needed, whether the situation warrants contacting 911 and/or following the emergency response and evacuation procedures contained in Section II.B.3 of this Report. - Immediately assess, based on his/her own judgment and/or after consultation with other IBT employees and/or the local police, whether a "timely warning" to the campus community should be issued pursuant to the Timely Warning Policy in Section II.B.2 of this Report. - With regard to a reported incident that is or may be sexual harassment or sexual offenses, the Campus Title IX Coordinator will also evaluate and respond to the reported sex offense in accordance with IBT's Sexual Harassment Policies and Procedures contained in IBT's Title IX policy. - For all reported crimes, the Campus Director or his/her designee will, within 24 hours of notification of the incident, document all then-available and relevant information including the date, time, location, and description of the incident for purposes of maintaining an accurate record of events and compiling this annual Report.
 Documentation will be updated as more information becomes available.